 - Flat front trousers with belt loops, side pockets, jetted back pockets, and turn-ups/cuffs

-- White cotton long-sleeve shirt with long-pointed spread collar, narrow front placket, and buttoned barrel cuffs
+- White cotton long-sleeve shirt with long-pointed collar, narrow front placket, and buttoned barrel cuffs

 - Dark blue and white silk deco-style necktie